LEGER IS PLEASED TO PRESENT CONVERSATIONS WITH LEGER’S ACADEMIC COMMITTEE, A NEW SERIES OF WEBINARS

 Most of us may have heard of these technologies but may not realize how fast they are moving.
 COVID-19 has accelerated such innovation and, within the next 5 to 10 years, the world will change dramatically fuelled by machine learning and artificial intelligence.
 All these changes will have a major impact on how we collect and process data and how analytics, machine learning and AI can help.
-This webinar will provide an early peek into how the world will change in the near future.
+This webinar provided an early peek into how the world will change in the near future.

 WHAT HAPPENS NEXT… (FEBRUARY 9, 2022, AT NOON EASTERN TIME)

 FEATURING DR. TERRY FLYNN (APR; FCPRS; ASSOCIATE PROFESSOR, MCMASTER UNIVERSITY; EXECUTIVE DIRECTOR, MASTER OF COMMUNICATIONS MANAGEMENT PROGRAM)